Kevin McCarthy elected House speaker after 15 votes and days of negotiations

 The anniversary comes just weeks after the House committee investigating the attack concluded its investigation and released its full report.
 In it, they recommend the Ethics Committee investigate McCarthy for his refusal to comply with the panel's investigation.

-California Democrat Pete Aguilar mentioned the attack during his speech Friday night after nominating Democrat Hakeem Jeffries for speaker.
+California Democrat Pete Aguilar mentioned the attack during his speech Friday night after nominating Democrat Hakeem Jeffries of New York for speaker.

 "If we are forced to be here this evening because of the chaos and crisis on the other side, it's only fair to point out, Madam Clerk, that the same individuals who fanned the flames of Jan.
 6, who told their followers and their followers' followers that they needed to fight back, and who challenged the swearing in of members based on a bogus claim of fake electors may well be in charge of the People's House, if they can ever agree on who can lead them," Aguilar said.